Pipelines

 For each process defined by the workflow, ICA will launch a compute node to execute the process.

-• When selecting an instance type for running analyses on ICA, particularly within the 'fpga' category, we recommend opting for the "medium" flavor.
-Through comprehensive testing and feedback, we've observed that the performance gains achieved with the "large" flavor, while present, do not proportionately justify the associated increase in costs for most use cases.
+When selecting an fpga instance type for running analyses on ICA, it is recommended to use the medium size.
+While the large size offers slight performance benefits, these do not proportionately justify the associated cost increase for most use cases.

 Daemon sets and system processes consume approximately 1CPU and 2GB Mem from the base values shown in the table.
 Consumption will vary based on the activity of the pod.